DataDog/hiring-engineers/answers.md

     ![Step 3](images/Step_3.png)

-1. Say whats happening in the form of an email notification
+1. Say what's happening in the form of an email notification

     ![Step 4](images/Step_4.png)